JoeSalva/doesmiles/README.md

 # Interior Design Company Website

-This is the official website for [Interior Company Name], built to showcase services, portfolio, and contact information.
+This is the official website for Doe Smiles, built to showcase services, portfolio, and contact information.
 The site is designed with a modern aesthetic to reflect the company’s creative and professional identity.

 ## Features